EMazarakis/MS-Fabric-Pipelines/README.md

 - orders
 - customers
 - employees
-etc
+- etc

 The dataset itself originates from a [Kaggle-Retail DWH](https://www.kaggle.com/datasets/datarspectrum/retail-data-warehouse-12-table-1m-rows-dataset)
 All PostgreSQL **CREATE TABLE** statements are available at [here](https://github.com/EMazarakis/MS-Fabric-Pipelines/blob/main/SQL%20Code/001.CREATE_STATEMENTS_POSTGRESQL_TABLES.sql)

 Our goal is to take this on‑prem dataset and build a complete end‑to‑end analytics solution using Microsoft Fabric.
 That means:
 - Ingesting data from PostgreSQL
 - Storing it inside a Fabric Lakehouse & Warehouse
 - Building a semantic model
 - Creating a Power BI report on top of it

 All of this happens within a single unified platform.
-Fabric gives us one place to orchestrate ingestion, transformation, modeling, and reporting - without jumping between disconnected services.
+Microsoft Fabric gives us one place, without jumping between disconnected services, to:
+1) orchestrate ingestion
+2) transformation
+3) modeling
+4) reporting